Thomaslorentzen/SPAC_W6L2/README.md

 - Consider additional relevant reports such as loan history for a specific book, overall loans, etc.

 ## Menu
-- A terminal-based menu will be implemented to allow users to navigate the program seamlessly.
+- A GUI will be implemented to allow users to access the system seamlessly.

 ## Installation Guide